Get 3.99% APR and $0 down on select new 2023 and 2022 Harley-Davidson® models31 See Offer Details.

 The Base Stock of the oil makes up about 75-80% of an oil bottle’s contents.
 Generally speaking, if it comes from the ground, the oil is a “Mineral Oil.”
 If it is made in a lab or reactor, it’s a synthetic oil.

 The remaining 20-25% of a bottle of motorcycle oil is comprised of what’s called an “Additive Pack.”
-These ingredients make the oil smarter and are tailored to its application.
+These ingredients make the oil more effective and are tailored to its application.
 These powerful additives include:

-• Viscosity modifiers: These change the way that oil flows, enabling it to flow like 20-weight oil at start-up and 50-weight oil at operating temperatures.
+• Viscosity modifiers: These change the way that oil flows.
+In a multi-viscosity oil like 20W-50, it allows it to flow like 20 weight oil at start up, and like 50 weight oil at operating temperatures.

 • Detergents: These clean the inside of your engine.